X-Men (film): Critical response

 Kenneth Turan found "so much is happening you feel the immediate need of a sequel just as a reward for absorbing it all.
 While X-Men doesn't take your breath away wire-to-wire the way The Matrix did, it's an accomplished piece of work with considerable pulp watchability to it."
 ReelReviews.net's James Berardinelli, an X-Men comic book fan, believed, "the film is effectively paced with a good balance of exposition, character development, and special effects-enhanced action.
 Neither the plot nor the character relationships are difficult to follow, and the movie avoids the trap of spending too much time explaining things that don't need to be explained.
 X-Men fandom is likely to be divided over whether the picture is a success or a failure".
+Marc Salov of The Austin Chronicle wrote, "Of course, the wide-open ending practically shrieks "sequel," so rest assured this is only the beginning of a new super-franchise.
+Here's hoping Joel Schumacher doesn't get his hands on it."
+David Sterritt of Christian Science Monitor gave it a two-out-of-four rating and said, "Die-hard action fans may cheer, but if you're looking for the romantic verve of Superman or the dreamlike edginess of Batman, this isn't the comic-book movie for you."
 Desson Thomson of The Washington Post commented, "[T]he movie's enjoyable on the surface, but I suspect many people, even die-hards, will be less enthusiastic about what lies, or doesn't, underneath".

 Roger Ebert of the Chicago Sun-Times said he "started out liking this movie, while waiting for something really interesting to happen.
 When nothing did, I still didn't dislike it; I assume the X-Men will further develop their personalities if there is a sequel, and maybe find time to get involved in a story.
 No doubt fans of the comics will understand subtle allusions and fine points of behavior; they should linger in the lobby after each screening to answer questions."
 He also gave it a "thumbs down" on Ebert & Roeper.
 Peter Travers of Rolling Stone noted, "Since it's Wolverine's movie, any X-Men or Women who don't hinge directly on his story get short shrift.
 As Storm, Halle Berry can do neat tricks with weather, but her role is gone with the wind.
 It sucks that Stewart and McKellen, two superb actors, are underused."